 4.0.6 4.0.11 for “Ubuntu 16.04 Linux 64-bit ARM 64.”
 I will show how to install this version of MongoDB under Ubuntu 18.04 on the Raspberry Pi 3B+.
 These instructions should work for any version of R-Pi 3 but I have only tested on my Raspberry Pi 3B+.

 Download the ARM64 image for the Raspberry Pi 3 as instructed on the Ubuntu Wiki.
-The download link as of 01 March, 2019 is ubuntu-18.04.2-preinstalled-server-arm64+raspi3.img.xz (4G image, 419MB compressed).
+The download link as of August 2019 is Ubuntu Server image for Raspberry Pi 3 (440MB compressed).
 This is an R-Pi image that needs to be written to the Micro SD Card – as usual.
 It is important to read the install directions on the wiki!

 Note that you might see key-exchanges going on at first boot.
-The file system also auto-expands.
-The first login/password is ubuntu/ubuntu.
+The file system also auto-expands – so give it some time for first boot.
+The login/password is ubuntu/ubuntu.
 You will be prompted to change. “raspi-config” does NOT work!
 I am using the ethernet connection so no network configuration is required.
-WiFi is supported under Ubuntu 18.04 but is not the easiest to setup — and is beyond the scope of this post — read the docs 😉
+WiFi is supported under Ubuntu Server 18.04 but is not the easiest to setup — and is beyond the scope of this post — read the docs 😉